PlaidCloud/website/content/en/docs/reference/using-api/deprecation-policy.md

 ### Future work

-Over time, Kubernetes will introduce more fine-grained API versions, at which point these rules will be adjusted as needed.
+Over time, PlaidCloud will introduce more fine-grained API versions, at which point these rules will be adjusted as needed.

 ## Deprecating a flag or CLI

-The Kubernetes system is comprised of several different programs cooperating.
+The PlaidCloud system is comprised of several different programs cooperating.
-Sometimes, a Kubernetes release might remove flags or CLI commands (collectively "CLI elements") in these programs.
+Sometimes, a PlaidCloud release might remove flags or CLI commands (collectively "CLI elements") in these programs.
 The individual programs naturally sort into two main groups - user-facing and admin-facing programs, which vary slightly in their deprecation policies.
 Unless a flag is explicitly